szz-dvl/JSLoader/README.md

 ## Creating Scripts

 Scripts are written as usual in javascript.
 There is an API that will be explained in future releases, those willing to use it may refer to [content_api.js](https://github.com/szz-dvl/JSLoader/blob/master/bg/content_api.js).
+If the extension is installed please look in the preferences page (Alt + Shift + Q) and hit the "Load Examples button", you will find a complete set of examples for each API function.

 ## Built With